brandur/sorg/content/drafts/redis-streams.md

   producers to change their internal schema without breaking consumers.
 * You're less likely to leave yourself tied into fairly esoteric internal features of Postgres.
+Understanding how to best configure and operate subscriptions and replication slots won't be trivial.

 ### Are delivery guarantees absolute? (#absolute)

 Nothing in software is absolute.
-We've built a system based on powerful primitives like ACID transactions and in practice, it's likely to be quite robust.
-But not even a transaction can protect us against every bug, and eventually something's going to go wrong enough that these safety features won't be enough -- the code to stage stream records in the API might be accidentally removed for example.
+We've built architecture based on powerful primitives in system design like ACID transactions and at-least once delivery semantics, and in practice, it's likely to be quite robust.
+But not even a transaction can protect us from every bug, and eventually something's going to go wrong enough that these safety features won't be enough -- for example, the code to stage stream records in the API might be accidentally removed through human error.
 Even if it's noticed and fixed quickly, some inconsistency will have been introduced into the system.

 Consumers that require absolute precision will need a secondary mechanism that they can run occasionally to reconcile their state against canonical sources.
-In our Rocket Rides Unified example, we might run a nightly job that reduces distances across every known ride and emits a tuple of `(total_distance, last_ride_id)` that consumers can use to reset their state before continuing to consume the stream.
+In _Unified Rocket Rides_, we might run a nightly job that reduces distances across every known ride and emits a tuple of `(total_distance, last_ride_id)` that consumers can use to reset their state before continuing to consume the stream.

 ## Log-based architecture (#log-architecture)